poesterlin/WasReal/README.md

 - **Data Export:** Download your data all at once or in parts
 - **[Add more features as needed]**

-## Contributing

-[Explain how others can contribute - if you want them to]

-Want to contribute to WasReal?
-Great!
-Here are some ways you can help:

-- Report bugs and suggest new features.
-- Improve the documentation.
-- Submit code changes via pull requests.

-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more detailed information.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.